flisanp/ms1-ceramic-studio/README.md

 - Action effect on actual site your visiting.
 - All links works and opens in a new tab window.
 - The form checks if it has the correct input before submitting.
-- Responsiveness looks nice on different screen sizes.
+- Responsiveness looks nice on all major device sizes.
 - All links to social media sites opens in a new tab window.

 #### Testing User Stories